-Nowadays, the four bells agogo is present in several countries, as in France, Argentina, Uruguay, Paraguay, Japan, England, Belgium, Portugal, Sweden, Russia, Italy and many others.
+Nowadays, the four bells agogo is present in several countries, as in France, Argentina, Uruguay, Uruguay, Paraguay, Japan, England, Belgium, Portugal, Spain, Sweden, Russia, Poland, Italy, Canada, United States of America and many others.
 University percussion ensembles disseminated around the country are also representing and enriching the use of this beautiful instrument.
 Our philosophy is to maximize quality and spread it throughout the four corners of the world.

 - Material: Stainless Steel (Resistance and Anti-Corrosion)

 - Water Jet Cutting (Precision)

 - Musical Notes: Bell 1 (smaller): FA; Bell 2: RE; Bell 3: SO; Bell 4 (larger): MI

 - Dimensions: Length 44 cm, Width 35 cm, Weight 2.2 kg (Light and Compact)

 - Right or Left Handed, with Bandoliers Support and Ergonomic Handle (Comfort)